git-account/AsciiArtify/doc/Concept.md

 ---
 ## Main conclusions:

-### Overall it is best to use Kind.
+### Overall it is best to use Kind or K3D.
 Explanations below:

 - Kind is your choice for CI/CD and testing Kubernetes conformance with multi-node setups.
 - K3d is your choice for speed, low resource usage, and rapid PoC development.